Epactionotus advenus

-Epactionotus advenus is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the Biguaçu River basin in the state of Santa Catarina in Brazil.
-The species reaches at least 3.54 cm (1.4 inches) in standard length.
-It was described in 2020 as part of a review of the genus Epactionotus conducted by Maria Laura S. Delapieve, Tiago Pinto Carvalho, and Roberto E. Reis.
-FishBase does not yet list this species.
+Epactionotus advenus is a species of freshwater ray-finned fishes belonging to the family Loricariidae, the mailed catfishes, and the subfamily Hypoptopomatinae, the cascudinhos.
+This catfish is endemic to Brazil where it occurs in the Biguaçu River basin in the state of Santa Catarina.
+This species reaches a standard length of at least 3.54 cm.
+It was described in 2020 as part of a review of the genus Epactionotus conducted by Maria Laura S. Delapieve, Tiago Pinto Carvalho and Roberto E. Reis.